CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 ## Task 1: Develop an App

+In this task you will be creating and testing a Contact Database MVC application using GitHub Copilot in Visual Studio.
+It involves forking and cloning a repository, configuring extensions, generating controller methods with Copilot, and running the application.
+Finally, CRUD operations create, read, update, and delete are tested to ensure proper functionality.

 ### Login to GitHub

 1. Login to [GitHub](https://github.com/login) with the CloudLabs provided GitHub account.
 Ensure that you are logged in to the correct GitHub account provided for this lab session.